Evidence Suggests That Drinking Coffee May Decrease Prostate Cancer Risk

-A new meta-analysis of studies looking at coffee consumption and prostate cancer risk has found higher consumption linked to lower overall risk and even greater reductions for advanced prostate cancer and fatalities.1
+A meta-analysis of studies looking at coffee consumption and prostate cancer risk has found higher consumption linked to lower overall risk and even greater reductions for advanced prostate cancer and fatalities.1

 New direction in research may be needed

 One thing all of the PCa studies seem to have in common is a call for further direct research on coffee.
-Some of the studies note potential reasons coffee may reduce cancer risk, but the new study finally calls for examining the component parts or qualities that bring about the benefits, but doesn’t seem to go nearly far enough.
+Some of the studies note potential reasons coffee may reduce cancer risk, but the recent study finally calls for examining the component parts or qualities that bring about the benefits, but doesn’t seem to go nearly far enough.

-This new analysis, published in BMJ Open, looked at 16 studies up to September 2020 and included 57,732 prostate cancer cases and more than one million total study members.1 The highest rates of coffee consumption in the included studies ranged from two to nine cups a day (note: this high range is a potential flaw for drawing inferences on what exactly is high consumption, but the number of included studies and huge number of subjects help with this), and the low end ranged from zero to less than two.
+This recent analysis, published in BMJ Open, looked at 16 studies up to September 2020 and included 57,732 prostate cancer cases and more than one million total study members.1 The highest rates of coffee consumption in the included studies ranged from two to nine cups a day (note: this high range is a potential flaw for drawing inferences on what exactly is high consumption, but the number of included studies and huge number of subjects help with this), and the low end ranged from zero to less than two.

 Looking at the data across the studies, the researchers found a reduction in prostate cancer risk of 9% from the lowest to highest levels of consumption, and a 1% decrease with each additional cup of coffee.1

 When the analysis is broken down into levels of cancer severity, the benefits become even more stark.
 They found a 7% decrease from lowest to highest consumption in localized PCa, but a 12% decrease for advanced PCa.
 Best yet, the highest level was associated with a 16% decrease in fatal PCa.1

 As I previously stated, this was far from the first study of coffee and PCa.
 There was another meta-analysis from 2014 that looked at all the studies the researchers were able to locate up to June 2013.4